Shaunson26/futureScenario/README.md

 -   date start/end
 -   date step

-The object `csiro_catalog` is a named list to help select the dataset for URL building
+The object `csiro_catalog (R/csiro_catalog.R)` is a named list to help select the dataset for URL building

 ``` r
 csiro_catalog$variable